ebp-nor/genome_annotation_comparative_genomics_part1/README.md

-# Genome annotation and comparative genomics
+# Genome annotation and comparative genomics, part 1

 This repository contains the course materials for the EBP-Nor Genome annotation and comparative genomics, part 1 Workshop created for the Oslo Bioinformatics Workshop Week 2023.
 The course is run on infrastructure provided by the University of Oslo.

-##  Genome annotation and comparative genomics - Schedule
+##  Genome annotation and comparative genomics, part 1 - Schedule

 ### 09:00-12:00 Genome annotation